josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/⭕️_why_white_christians_need_to_speak_up_about_the_hoop.md

 - donor power
 - planning privilege

-…the only visible critics become those whose words can be twisted.
+…the only visible critics become those whose words are most easily twisted.

 This creates a closed loop:
 1. Minorities speak → critique is weaponised